patrickkabwe/chatkit-ts/docs/index.md

 ### Stores

 Stores handle persistence of threads, messages, and attachments.
-You can implement custom stores or use provided ones:

-- **Abstract Store**: Define your own persistence layer
-- **Disk Attachment Store**: File-based attachment storage
-- **AWS S3 Attachment Store**: Cloud-based attachment storage

-See [Stores Documentation](./stores.md) for implementation details.
+You must implement your own `Store` and optionally `AttachmentStore` classes to provide persistence.
+See the API Reference for the abstract interfaces you need to implement.

 ### Streaming